andreiolaru-ro/FLASH-MAS/Test_on_your_device.md

 - Gradle wrapper
 - Git

-You can install all of those compoments, with a simple instalation [2] of Android Studio, by following these steps:
+You can install all of those components, with a simple installation [2] of Android Studio, by following these steps:
-1. First, be sure to download the lastest version: https://developer.android.com/studio
+1. First, be sure to download the latest version: https://developer.android.com/studio
 2. If you downloaded an `.exe` file (recommended), double-click to launch it.
     If you downloaded a `.zip` file, unpack the ZIP, copy the **android-studio** folder into your **Program Files** folder, and then open the **android-studio > bin** folder and launch `studio64.exe` (for 64-bit machines) or `studio.exe` (for 32-bit machines).
 3. Follow the setup wizard in Android Studio and install any SDK packages that it recommends